MetaMask/metamask-docs/wallet/tutorials/react-dapp-local-state.md

 ![Injected Provider DOES Exist](../assets/tutorials/react-dapp/pt1-03.png)

-You can toggle back and forth between these two states by enabling and disabling the MetaMask extension from your browser's **Manage Extensions** menu.
+You can switch between these two states by enabling or disabling the MetaMask extension through your browser's **Manage Extensions** menu.

 #### Use @metamask/detect-provider